kinkatse/FACE-MAN/README.md

 ## Code Snippets:

-<h4>Open Mouth Animation</h4>

 The Tensorflow library allots 486 3D facial landmarks to capture the full geometry of a human face.
 To gather the information needed to detect mouth movement or eye movement, we had to refer to the object created, which we called "face".
 Inside the face object, there are different ways to utilize these landmarks including annotations, boundingbox, mesh, and scaledmesh.
+I used annotations for most facial actions but I did use boundingbox to indicate corners of the hitbox filter and scaledmesh for the nose

+<h4>Open Mouth Animation</h4>

 For detecting an open mouth, I used the annotations which offered specific locations of the landmarks called "lipsLower" or "lipsUpper" and would have to scale the coordinates to an x and y.
 This allows us to make a conditional detecting if the lower lips landmark's distance from the upper lips landmark is large enough to play an animation.

 ```
 // We originally accessed these landmarks through face and stored them in these variables.